 In 2017 the Kornfeld Foundation resolved to address increasingly complex and timely community concerns in New York City, focusing on fair treatment for immigrant and minority youth.
 In 2020 this category was expanded to include civic engagement grants, to respond to the increasing threats to our democracy arising from and reflecting our divided society, including, but not limited to, meaningful work on voting rights and against voter suppression.

-|Arab-American Family Support Center
+|Arab-American Family Support Center (AAFSC)

 |Brooklyn Botanic Garden

 Support for program planning and enhancements at the Brooklyn Academy of Science and the Environment (BASE) high school, founded by and partnered with BBG, in furtherance of strengthened experiential education for environmental students and community collaboration.(Brooklyn).
-First annual installment of two-year $100,000 grant.
+Second annual installment of two-year $100,000 grant.

 |CAMBA (Church Avenue Business Merchants’ Association)

 New College Bound program, combining Collegiate Express and Leading to College programs, supporting high school students who will be the first in their families to attend college, with advisement, academic support, financial advice, intensive pre-college courses and workshops, college tours and summer opportunities, and a “Parent-Coaches” network (Brooklyn).

 National program assisting college and university staff and student leaders to engage students in federal, state and local elections, using non-partisan educational material, in an effort to increase student voting (nationwide).

 |Center for Popular Democracy (CPD)